About Inspiring SA

 Governance

-Inspiring SA’s Strategic Direction and oversight is provided by the Inspiring SA Steering Group.
+Inspiring SA’s Strategic Direction and oversight is provided by the Inspiring SA Reference Group.

 Other members include representatives from: